Cecilia999/computer_science_fundamental_knowledge/networking/Network_Layer.md

 5. what is IPv4 address

-Each IP address is 32 bits long (equivalently, 4 bytes), and there are thus a total of 2^32 (or approximately 4 billion) possible IP addresses.
-These addresses are typically written in dotted-decimal notation, in which each byte of the address is written in its decimal form and is separated by a period (dot) from other bytes in the address. e.g: 127.255.255.255
+For IPv4, each IP address is 32 bits long (equivalently, 4 bytes), and there are thus a total of 2^32 (or approximately 4 billion) possible IP addresses.
+These addresses are typically written in **dotted-decimal notation**, in which each byte of the address is written in its decimal form and is separated by a period (dot) from other bytes in the address. e.g: 127.255.255.255

 ### 1.1 IPv4 Addressing

 1. what is subnet
    A subnet is a logical subdivision of an IP network. e.g. consist of a few host inerface and a router interface interconnected in a Ethernet LAN forms a subnet.

-2. what is subnet mask
+2. what is subnet mask (network mask/subnet block)

-   A Subnet mask is a 32-bit number that masks an IP address, and divides the IP address into network address and host address.
+   A Subnet mask is a 32-bit number that masks an IP address divides the IP address into network address and host address.
 Subnet Mask is made by setting network bits to all "1"s and setting host bits to all "0"s.
 Within a given network, two host addresses are reserved for special purpose, and cannot be assigned to hosts.
 The "0" address is assigned a network address and "255" is assigned to a broadcast address, and they cannot be assigned to hosts.

 | Address Class | No of Network Bits | No of Host Bits | Subnet mask     | CIDR notation |
 | ------------- | ------------------ | --------------- | --------------- | ------------- |